Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 # Case assignment

 > [!IMPORTANT]
-> Case assignment is mandatory to receive a passing grade in the course.
+> **Case assignment is a team effort**, each team produces one case assignment as teamwork.
+Case assignment is mandatory to receive a passing grade in the course.

 During this case assignment, your team will be designing and implementing a database based on the customer's requirements.
 The case assignment is carried out in three steps, with its own requirements.